bloomberg/fast-noise-aware-topic-clustering/README.md

 - `fanatic_<dataset-id>_<seed-run>_summary.txt` - this file is generated for each seed run and contains all input parameters and clustering results.
 It is effectively a summary of the entire clustering run, allowing you to quickly parse results and/or recreate the job.
 Can be consumed by [configparser](https://docs.python.org/3.7/library/configparser.html).
 - `fanatic_<dataset-id>_summary_averaged.txt` - this file is generated once for a dataset-id and contains the input arguments and averaged results across the individual seed runs.

+In addition, the full clustering model can be dumped to pickle for deep investigation if desired by adding `--flag-save-clusteringmodel`.
+Warning that, especially for large datasets, this file is very large.

 ### Use a Custom Preprocessor
 Results from the paper were generated using an in-house preprocessor that is not available to the public.
 Using nltk we created a similar preprocessor, housed at `fanatic/preprocess/nltk_preprocessor.py`, and inherits from `fanatic/preprocess/generic_preprocessor.py`.
 One is free to create a new preprocessor, inheriting from `generic_preprocessor.py`, to use more sophisticated features (e.g. BERT embeddings).